 So, we described how to launch a prefab model in AR Quick Look.
 In order to create engaging AR experiences, it's best to use animations — and sometimes it's needed to add them to 3D models.

-- Modify a .USDZ file in Reality Composer and export it to a .reality file;
+- Modify a .USDZ file using Reality Composer and export it as a .reality file.
+This allows for more flexibility in adding and managing animations, but requires the use of Reality Composer.

 Reality Composer is available as a part of Xcode for Mac and as a stand-alone app for iOS.
 Thanks to that, you can easily test your AR scene on the mobile device right after working on it in Xcode.